oliverwehn/PvcCore/README.md

 Describe API, give an idea how to implement own renderers.

 ## The Future
-* Maybe encapsuled template outlets?
+* Maybe encapsulated template outlets to render actions within the template’s _index_ action template?
 * More renderers.
 Which one?